 The MCA building was originally constructed in 1866 by the local efforts of a few Baptist members determined to revive the depleted congregation.
 Their efforts in rallying a local contingent were successful and the church was erected in 1866; a Greek Revival Hall situated at the apex of the Town's primary intersection as a totem of Main Street overlooking the downtown.
 It thrived as a church for the remainder of the century and well into the next.
 By the 1990's the congregation was minimal and the church disbanded.
-Per the deeded requirements, the building was returned to the municipality where it was handed down through several incantations of community organizations attempting to maintain and/or develop it, until it's current manifestation with the Montgomery Center for the Arts, a nonprofit aiming to preserve the iconic structure and keep it open to the public as a community creative programming and event space.
+The building was then handed down through several incantations of community organizations attempting to maintain and/or develop it, until its current manifestation as the Montgomery Center for the Arts, a nonprofit aiming to preserve the iconic structure and keep it open to the public as a community creative programming and event space.

 The MCA building is recognized as a Historic Landmark Building by the National Parks Registry.